What Is Speech Therapy?

 At Children’s Specialized ABA, our approach is rooted in whole-child autism care.
 This means we consider every aspect of a child’s development, ensuring that our therapies work together to support overall growth.

-While speech therapy focuses on communication, we integrate it with other services, such as applied behavior analysis (ABA) therapy, occupational therapy, and social skills training, to provide comprehensive care that addresses the full spectrum of each child’s needs.
+While speech therapy focuses on communication, it is always integrated with applied behavior analysis (ABA) therapy and often with occupational therapy, and social skills training to provide comprehensive care that addresses the full spectrum of each child’s needs.